-Started in 2010, My Aloha Paddle and Surf is spreading SUP’s popularity throughout the Lake Norman community—it even has a new location in Belmont on the Catawba River.
+Started in 2010, My Aloha Paddle and Surf is spreading stand up paddleboarding's popularity throughout the Lake Norman community—it even has a new location in Belmont on the Catawba River.
 The company rents kayaks and paddleboards and specializes in paddleboard instruction.
 Aloha instructors teach private and group lessons for as many as 24 people.
 Instruction includes water safety tips and techniques for paddling and turning.
 Specialty classes include SUP yoga and nighttime paddleboarding tours.

 Life of Leisure

-Rockin River Adventures
+Rockin' River Adventures

-Rockin River Adventures leads kayaking, canoeing and tubing trips on the Catawba River.
+Rockin' River Adventures leads kayaking, canoeing and tubing trips on the Catawba River.
 The company is based in Rock Hill, South Carolina, about 30 minutes south of Uptown Charlotte.
 Trip options include both easy and challenging canoe and kayak routes.
 Tubing is great for a group.
 For an even more relaxing experience, rent a tube which offers a back rest so you can let your worries drift away.
 The company requires 24-hour notice for reservations.